LiveHelperChat/lhc-chatbot/README.md

 Navigate to `deeppavlov` and copy `.env.default` to `.env`

-Training is always happening on a startup.
+Training is always happening on a docker image startup.

 There is a two ways DeepPavlov can work.
-Wither with spellchecker eiter without.
+Wither with spellchecker or without.

 ### Without spellchecker